justeattakeaway/pie/apps/pie-docs/src/engineers/guidelines/browser-support.md

 ### Priority level C – Not supported
 - Testing is not required

+{% notification {
+type: "information",
-For any browsers rated at level B & C, the user experience may actually be at a higher level.
+message: "For any browsers rated at level B & C, the user experience may actually be at a higher level."
+} %}

 A good example of this would be users browsing using Opera.
 The reason we don't "Fully Support" this browser is simply down to user metrics, not the quality of the browser.
 We'd actually expect most functionality to work with no real issues, although we don't officially test in this browser.